dgatf/msrc/README.md

 For the ATMega328PB it is recommended the Pololu ATMega328PB.
 This is better choice than ATMega2560 as is smaller and lighter

-For the ATMega2560 it is recommencded the ATMega2560 Pro Mini
+For the ATMega2560 it is recommended the ATMega2560 Pro Mini

+On the other hand for Arduino Pro Mini and Pololu ATMega328PB requires a USB-TTL programmer for flahsing, where for ATMega2560 can be flashed  with a USB cable

 Implemented sensors: